Georgia Aquarium in Atlanta, Georgia

 Description

-Experience the world beneath the waves at one of the world's largest aquariums - the Georgia Aquarium in downtown Atlanta.
-Get an up-close look at exotic marine life, learn about aquatic animal habitats, and explore one of the most diverse examples of oceanic life in the world.
+Experience the world beneath the waves at one of the world's largest aquariums - Georgia Aquarium in downtown Atlanta.
+Get an up-close look at exotic marine life including African penguins, bottlenose dolphins, and the largest fish in the world: the whale shark!

 SHARKS!
 Predators of the Deep® is one of the largest and most dynamic shark exhibits in North America.
 This exciting gallery experience brings you face to face with the most enigmatic and misunderstood creatures in the sea.
 With its state-of-the-art, floor-to-ceiling acrylic viewing windows, this gallery offers excellent visual access to the mysterious underwater world of SHARKS!

-Witness the beauty, athleticism and intelligence of dolphins in the Dolphins in Depth 15-minute presentation.
-Watch California sea lions show off their moves during Truist Pier 225's Under the Boardwalk, live training presentation.
-All included with your Georgia Aquarium tickets.
+Witness the beauty, athleticism and intelligence of bottlenose dolphins in Dolphin Celebration.
+Watch California sea lions show off their moves during daily training presentations.
+All dolphin and sea lion presentations are included with your Georgia Aquarium ticket.

-**To attend the Dolphin or Sea Lion Presentation, please make reservations at the Aquarium the day of your visit.
+To attend the dolphin or sea lion presentation, please make reservations at the Aquarium on the day of your visit.
+This is specifically designed to help reduce lines and wait times.
+Reservations for the presentations are first-come, first-served.

 Georgia Aquarium Reviews